Umuzi-org/ACN-syllabus/content/topics/github/intro/_index.md

 ## Github versus Git

-One thing to know is that Git and Github are not the same things.
+One thing to know is that Git and Github are not the same thing.
 Git is a foundational tool; you don't need to use Github if you want to use Git.

 Github is a web application and a collection of tools that make Git useful.